donayy/leap-year/README.md

-# is it leap-year or not?
+# is it leap year or not?

 <small> <br>
 This is a known Python function to check if given year is a leap year or not. </br>